 Katie Partridge received her vocal training at the University of Calgary and the Banff Centre for the Arts and studied early music with The Hilliard Ensemble, Paul Hillier, Suzie LeBlanc, and Peter Phillips.
 She was a founding member of the Early Music Consort of Calgary, with whom she released two recordings.
 Katie spent three seasons with the Elmer Iseler Singers and, while living in Toronto, performed with the Amadeus Choir, Sine Nomine, and worked with conductors Helmut Rilling and Tonu Kallujste.

-Katie has been a core member of Luminous Voices since 2012.
-She is featured on their recordings Mendelssohn’s Te Deum and The Far West.
-She was also the soprano soloist in Luminous Voices’ performances of Peter-Anthony Togni’s Responsio with engagements in both Calgary and Edmonton.
-Her voice has been described as “a radiant, pure soprano” (June 2014, Calgary Herald).
-Katie's most recent engagement was as featured soloist with the Calgary Renaissance Singers and Players in December 2017.
+She has been a core member of Luminous Voices since 2012 and is featured on their recordings Mendelssohn’s Te Deum and The Far West.
+Katie was the soprano soloist in Luminous Voices’ performances of Togni’s Responsio with engagements in both Calgary and Edmonton, and has performed as feature soloist with the Calgary Renaissance Singers and Players.
+In 2018/19, Ms. Partridge will take part in performances with Early Music Alberta.

 Kathleen Warke began her singing career in the fine Lutheran choral tradition at Augustana University.
 She has been a chorister and soloist with Pro Coro Canada, Ensemble de la Rue, VoiceScapes, Windsor Classic Chorale (Ontario), New Art Voices (Indiana), and many different university ensembles, most notably the award-winning University of Alberta Madrigal Singers.
 Currently, she is a proud member of the award-winning Spiritus Chamber Choir in Calgary, Canada.
 Kathleen studied voice for many years with Eva Bostrand, and holds a Master's degree in Ethnomusicology.
 She is a founding member of Luminous Voices.